It’s becoming increasingly common for family to sell to other family members at a discounted price; this is called a concessionary purchase.

 You can save thousands of pounds by family members selling their property at a reduced rate below the market value.
 Not only is the purchase price a great win, but requiring a lower mortgage deposit and lower total mortgage, it leads to more affordable monthly payments.
 It’s a great way to help family get on the property ladder when they need that little bit of extra assistance.

-Landlords can also choose to sell their property to long-term tenants for less than market value, which can avoid the stress and hassle of putting the property on the open market when they're ready to cash in on their investment.
+Landlords also occasionally choose to sell their property to long-term tenants for a discounted price – again, less than its market value.
+This helps to avoid the stress and hassle of putting the property on the open market when they're ready to cash in on their investment.
 Plus, they can save thousands on estate agent fees as it would be a private sale.

 How it works

 3 simple steps to securing a mortgage with CLS Money

 What are the associated costs with buying a house?

 When buying a home, you will need to not only have enough money saved for your mortgage deposit, but also your mortgage fees, moving costs and legal expenses.
 We have compiled a handy list below of all the possible purchase and moving expenses you may have to pay, to help you with your budgeting.
 The exact fees and amount you will pay, is dependent on the value of the property you are buying and your chosen mortgage lender.